smirnovhub/my-mikrotik-scripts/README.md

 - **CompareStr**: Compare two strings lexicographically using ASCII character codes.
 - **IsPrintableStr**: Check whether a string contains only printable characters.
 - **ExtractFileName**: Extract and return the file name from a path (with optional extension retention).

+### Named Global Variables Utilities

+- **GetGlobalVar**: Retrieves a value of a dynamically evaluated global variable by its base name.
+- **GetGlobalVarOrDefault**: Retrieves a global variable's value, returning a specified default value if the variable does not exist, is uninitialized, or evaluates to `nothing`/`nil`.
+- **SetGlobalVar**: Assigns a value to a dynamically created global variable in the system environment.
+- **RemoveGlobalVar**: Completely deletes a dynamic global variable from `/system script environment` by its name.

 ### Random & Numeric Utilities
 - **GetRandom20CharHex**: Generate a random 20-character hexadecimal string.